ambonvik/cimba/docs/welcome.rst

 -------------------------

 It is a general purpose discrete event library, in the general spirit of a 21st century descendant of Simula67.
-You can use it
+You can use it:

 * as a collection of fast random number generators,